 Where is Mount Everest located?

 Mount Everest is part of the continent of Asia, on the border between Nepal and China’s Tibet Autonomous Region.
-Moreover, in Nepal, this peak lies in the eastern part of the country in Mahalangur ranges of Himalayas.
+Moreover, in Nepal, this peak lies in the eastern part of the country in the Mahalangur ranges of the Himalayas.
 The geographic location of Everest is 27°59' North latitude, 86°55' East longitude, situated about 160.51 km northeast of Kathmandu.

 On the map of Nepal, Mt.
 Everest is listed in ward number 4 of the Khumjung Village Development Committee of Solukhumbu District in the Sagarmatha Zone.
-Khumbu region is rich in nature and culture of indigenous people living there.
+Khumbu region is rich in the nature and culture of indigenous people living there.
 Trekking in this region, you'll also get to have breathtaking panoramic views of other towering, famous peaks beside Everest.
 Some of them are Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Amadablam, Mt.
 Kangtega, Thamserku, Kwangde, Kusum Kanguru, Mt.
 Khumbu-la, Island Peak, and many more.

 Where is Everest Base Camp?

 Everest Base Camp lies at the foot of the highest mountain in Nepal.
 It lies on the southern side of the mountain approximately 5,300 m above sea level.
 Besides expedition groups planning to ascent it, trekkers reach Base Camp to enjoy the journey blended with nature and culture.
 More than 40,000 trekkers flock each year to complete this classic trek.